Indoqa/indoqa-react/README.md

-# Indoqa React Fela
+# Indoqa Frontend

+## Indoqa Style-System
-This project components to use [Fela](https://fela.js.org) in React projects:
+This project provides a style-system and base components for React projects:

 * a component `<IndoqaFela>` to provide the Fela renderer
 * a base theme typed with Typescript